mainmatter/playbook/development-process/README.md

 UI element(s) or aspect of the UI (e.g. changing the color scheme once for all UI elements).
 Once changes have been applied back to the mainline, that fact should be noted in the issue describing the work that was done in the change.
-The change should also be referenced in the issue if the tools allow that or if that is not the case, before/after images of the change should be attached to the issue.
+The change should also be referenced in the issue if the tools allow that, otherwise before/after images of the change should be attached to the issue.

 ###### Reviews

-When a design change is ready for review, its author should actively ask another team member to review - ideally via the tools used in the particular project if those support it or over online chat etc. if not.
+When a design change is ready for review, its author should actively ask another team member to review it - ideally via the tools used in the particular project if those support it or over online chat etc. if not.
 Everyone asked for review should reply in a timely manner - even if it's to ask for someone else to be chosen if they do not have the time to do a proper review.

-Once the reviewer approved the changes, they can be applied by any team member including the change's author.
-If the original reviewer would like a second review by another team member, potentially one more familiar with the aspects of the design that are changed, they will ask for it.
+Once the reviewer has approved the changes, they can be applied by any team member including the author of the change.
+If the original reviewer would like a second review by another team member, potentially one more familiar with the aspects of the design that are changed, they should ask for it.
 In case anything comes up in the review that cannot be resolved between the reviewer and the author of the pull request, a third person should be brought in to resolve the deadlock.